debingfeng/ebin-player/readme.md

 A modern, modular web video player built with TypeScript, featuring a brand-new architecture design with powerful plugin system and highly customizable UI.

+> Framework integrations: React, Vue 2, Vue 3, Angular.
+See Framework Bindings and the docs/frameworks overview.

 ## ✨ Core Features

 ### 🏗️ Modern Architecture